julielerudulier/Professional_Certificates/Data Structures and Algorithms/Part I: ArrayLists, LinkedLists, Stacks and Queues/README.md

-## Data Structures and Algorithms: ArrayLists, LinkedLists, Stacks and Queues
+## Data Structures and Algorithms I: ArrayLists, LinkedLists, Stacks and Queues

 This course provides a review of some important Java techniques and nuances in programming.
 It introduces students to time complexity, and threads this concept throughout all data structures and algorithms presented in the course.